 Once the test is created, the corresponding functional code is written such that the tests pass.
 Some developers think that TDD slows down the development process.
 I think people who say this have a limited understanding of TDD.
 The TDD discipline may look difficult to beginners and can be time-consuming to start with, but with little practice developers can get into speed.

-TDD in fact saves times, finds errors early, allows safe refactoring, and increases test coverage and quality.
+TDD, in fact saves times, finds errors early, allows safe refactoring, and increases test coverage and quality.

-Behaviour Driven Development also advocates to write tests first, in this case, acceptance tests followed by unit tests.
+Behaviour Driven Development (BDD) also advocates to write tests first, in this case, acceptance tests followed by unit tests.
 BDD is an extension of TDD which focuses on improving shared understanding and communication between the business and technical teams, ensuring business value is delivered by working through examples.
 These examples are then formalized and automated using BDD tools like Cucumber.

 Cucumber uses Gherkin language to define test cases.
 This syntax promotes a shared language that allows developers, testers, and product owners to be on the same page and have a common understanding of the user stories.